The pandemic continues to cause unprecedented disruption across industries worldwide.

 Global Tea Market Drivers:

-The tea market has been segmented on the basis of type which include black tea, green tea and oolong tea.
+The tea market has been segmented on the basis of product type which include black tea, green tea and oolong tea.
 Amongst these, black tea is the most popular type of tea as it is anti-allergic, anti-viral and anti-spasmodic.

 On the basis of packaging, the market has been categorised into paper boards, plastic containers, loose tea, aluminium tin and tea bags.
 Currently, paper boards represent the largest segment.